tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Core_Concepts_Service_And_Networking.md

 Using Amazon SNS topics, a publisher publishes messages to subscribers.

+### EventBridge

+EventBridge is a fully managed event bus that makes it easy to connect applications together using data from your own applications, SaaS applications, and AWS services.

+### SQS, SNS & EventBridge

+SQS is best suited for asynchronous messaging and decoupling systems, SNS is best suited for real-time messaging and notifications, and EventBridge is best suited for real-time event-driven architectures and connecting different services.

 ### AWS Lambda (Serverless Compute)

 AWS Lambda is serverless compute service for running code without having to provision or manage servers.